-When I decided to move from Squarespace website to WordPress, I had not the smallest idea of what is “website hosting” and how should I decide which hosting provider will be the best one for me.
+When I decided to move from Squarespace to WordPress, I had not the smallest idea of what is “website hosting” and how should I decide which hosting provider will be the best one for me.
 A blog post like this would’ve saved me big time!
+Now, as a website designer myself, I’ve had tons of first-hand experience with plenty of website hosts.
 So here are the answers to your questions: what is website hosting?
-And why I chose Siteground?
+How to choose the best hosting?

 On WordPress, you can design your website, add blog posts, create an online store, even build subscription services and forums.